Gum Disease Treatment Brisbane | Dental Clean

 Calculus build-up, a hard substance formed from plaque, cannot be removed by normal brushing and flossing.

 “It is important to have regular hygiene appointments to remove calculus, which if left untreated can cause damage to the supporting bone around your teeth.
-Calculus also harbors harmful bacteria, that can cause bad breath, dental decay and on-going issues with your dental health,” says Alice Kelsey.
+Calculus also harbors harmful bacteria, that can cause bad breath, dental decay and on-going issues with your dental health,” says Alice Canniffe.

 Periodontal cleaning and scaling aims to remove all this plaque and calculus, with an overall goal to restore your oral health, prevent further calculus build up and to help you maintain a healthy and radiant smile.